hbattu73/wi21-cse110-lab4/part1/part1.md

     f.
 The output is true.
 Values that are intuitively "non-empty" become true in a Boolean conversion.
 Both values are then of the same type and same value.

 16. If the operands are of different types, the equality operator (==) attempts to convert the operands to the same type before comparing.
 The strict equality operator (===) always considers operands of different types to be different.
+17. The output is 'How are you?'.
+The first if-statement gets skipped because values of different type get converted to numbers.
+Since true is evaluated to 1, the first if-statement is false.
+The second if-statement is true because 2 is intuitively "non-empty", and thus is converted to true.
+19.